NickPistolis/SEFinalProject/README.md

 Player 2 uses arrow keys

-Goal of the game is to collect dots to grow and outlast and out maneuver your opponent.
+Goal of the game is to collect dots to grow, outlast, out maneuver your opponent.

 # Example gameplay: